- Home /

 while under the influence of an illegal drug.

-No matter how you’ve been injured on the roads, our TAC Claims department can help – even if your poor decisions have led to a drink or drug driving conviction.
+No matter how you’ve been injured on the roads, our team of motor vehicle accident law experts can help, even if your poor decisions have led to a drink or drug driving conviction.

-Why choose Shine Lawyers for my TAC claim?
+Why choose Shine Lawyers for my compensation claim?

-Shine Lawyers’ dedicated TAC Claims department have the speciality experience needed to maximise our clients’ benefits.
+Shine Lawyers’ dedicated team of solicitors have the specialty experience needed to maximise your benefits.

-If you’ve been injured on the road in Victoria, or in another state while in a Victoria-registered vehicle, our TAC scheme experts may be able to help you access benefits to aid your recovery — regardless of who was at fault.
+If you’ve been injured on the road in Australia, our CTP and state and territory-based scheme experts may be able to help you access benefits to aid your recovery — regardless of who was at-fault.
+Get in touch today.

 Do you have a claim?